If you’re in college, I hope you’ve enjoyed the miraculous experience of self-reinvention. I certainly have.

-They were holding me and rubbing me the way I’ve always wanted to be held, the way I wanted men on my football team to hold me and touch me.
-I melted in their words, the words of men who wore camo and drove tractors and drank beer.
+They were holding me and rubbing me the way I’ve always wanted to be held, the way I wanted men on my high school football team to hold me and touch me.
+I melted in their words, the words of men who drove tractors and drank beer.
 Their words smelled like the woods of my farm, the moss smell of coming in after playing in the river.

 The man behind me pushed his dick in.
-It like I was being ripped in two.
+It felt like I was being ripped in two.
 I think I almost started crying.
 They rubbed my shoulders and kissed me and then they were moving together inside me.
-I could feel both of them, moving in perfect cadence, thrusting in and out, in and out.
+I could feel both of them, moving in perfect cadence, thrusting in and out.
 They later told me they did this often with holes that came over for a night and they had perfected this rather complicated sex position.
-It was my first time being double-penetrated.
+This was my first time being double-penetrated.

-Driving back the next morning, I was very sore.
+Driving back the next morning, I was sore.
 I thought about the night, the men, their almond soap in the shower, their bodies moving together with mine between them.
 They were not especially athletic.
 They did not go the gym.
 But they were strong as horses.
 Their bodies were made to push wheelbarrows and lift bails of hay.
-Their sex was unrefined, unsullied by porn or douching or the glittery details of urban gay culture.
-It was the stuff that farmboys do when no one’s looking — the rough, exploratory sex we learn in the closet.
+Their sex was unrefined, unsullied by porn or douching or the glittery details of urban gay life.
+It was the stuff that farm boys do when no one’s looking — the rough, exploratory sex I learned while still in the closet.
 I did not ask if they were out.

 For the first time in my life, the Southern world I wanted so desperately to leave behind appeared mysterious in a way it hadn’t before.
 The woods were just as much a part of me as they were of them.
 Their “ya’ll” was my “ya’ll,” the word I lost.

-I got back to the dormitory and sat on the toilet — just a little blood — then immediately went to sleep.
-At the time, I was keeping a dream journal and the dream I had was very haunting.
+I got back to the dorm and sat on the toilet — there was a little blood — then immediately went to sleep.
+At the time, I was keeping a dream journal and the dream I had was haunting.
 In the dream, I was walking on a beach.
-The dream was in black and white and I remember this because I’d never dreamed in black and white before.
+The dream was in black and white, and I remember this because I’d never dreamed in black and white before.
 The beach was lined with fir trees and there was a campfire in a clearing up ahead.

 I heard laughing and clinking bottles.
 It was night.
 I stepped through the trees and saw the writer William Burroughs sitting on a stump.
 Jack Kerouac was waving a half-empty bottle over his head.
 Allen Ginsberg was playing the flute.
-This was not the first dream I had featuring Beat writers, but they were soon accompanied by the poet T. S. Eliot, his black hair parted in the middle.
+This was not the first dream I had featuring Beat writers.
+They were soon accompanied by T. S. Eliot, his black hair parted in the middle.

 Vladimir Nabokov appeared.
 Small white butterflies or moths clung to the shoulders of his tatty coat (Nabokov was a lepidopterist).
 Shel Silverstein was there.
 I don’t remember the others, but there were many of us, all writers, all dead.
 We started running through the woods.
 I saw more of them coming in across the field, their lanterns flickering in the dark.
 Someone yelled, “Over here!”
 I realized we were all ghosts.

 We were on the beach.
 Kerouac ran up behind me and jumped on my back.
 I stumbled forward under his weight but caught myself.
-I still remember the heaviness of his body, his warmth, as I put my arms under his legs and carried him piggyback into the waves.
+The dream felt so real, I still remember the heaviness of his body, his warmth, the scratch of his stubble on my cheek.
+I put my arms under his legs and carried him into the waves.
 I could smell liquor on his breath.
 The ocean was cold.
 Others were behind us and I called out to them in my true voice, “Ya’ll coming?”